 Integrity, gender parity key factors in picking next crop of leaders

+- The picking of running mates by the two leading coalitions this week signals what each side holds dear with regard to integrity.

+- And going by the polls, it appears that Kenyans will reward and punish those choices come August 9.

-Good governance crusaders sometimes throw up their hands in frustration, as Kenyans don’t seem to care much for the fight on corruption.
+Good governance crusaders sometimes throw up their hands in frustration, as Kenyans don’t seem to care much for the fight against corruption.
 Others argue that there is no political dividend in fighting graft.

 They feel that the vice has gained so much social acceptance that removing the reputational risk is being found corrupt.
 They cite the fact that religious organisations routinely accept donations from individuals facing graft charges with no hesitation at all as evidence of this moral decay.